getify/Functional-Light-JS/ch2.md

 I think most FPers are going to blink and wave off these concerns.
 They love anonymous functions and they love saving on syntax.
 But like I said before: you decide.

+**Note:** Though I do not prefer to use `=>` in practive in my applications, we will use it in many places throughout the rest of this book -- especially when we present typical FP utilities -- where conciseness is preferred to optimize for the limited physical space in code snippets.
+Make your own determinations whether this approach will make your own code more or less readable.

 ## What's This?

 If you're not familiar with the `this` binding rules in JavaScript, I recommend you check out my "You Don't Know JS: this & Object Prototypes" book.
 For the purposes of this section, I'll assume you know how `this` gets determined for a function call (one of the four rules).
 But even if you're still fuzzy on *this*, the good news is we're going to conclude that you shouldn't be using `this` if you're trying to do FP.